Acupuncture for Endometriosis

 Treating endometriosis takes time and patience and often requires using several different approaches.
 At Merritt Jones Family Acupuncture we utilize diet, lifestyle, Eastern medicine including acupuncture and herbal medicine, and natural Western medicine like homeopathy, and high quality supplements to promote and restore balance in the body.
 We recognize that for some cases, it is necessary to include more traditional Western care in a treatment plan, like laparoscopic surgery and/or some Western pharmaceuticals.
 We always seek to take an integrative approach when working with patients, and believe that acupuncture and integrative medicine can support you on your journey, wherever you are.

 If you’ve been dealing with the pain and frustration that comes with endometriosis, I invite you to consider trying acupuncture and Chinese medicine.
-Read more about my story with endometriosis.
+Read more about my story with endometriosis on our blog.

 More About Endometriosis

 Those of you who know what endometriosis is likely know the pain, suffering and frustration that can come with the condition, either firsthand or from watching someone you love go through it.
 It can take even the strongest, toughest women down at the knees.